 U.S. military to send field hospitals to New York, Seattle

-The Pentagon has already announced a string of deployments to bolster the domestic response to coronavirus outbreaks, including sending hospital ships to Los Angeles and New York City.
-The Army Corps of Engineers is preparing to convert hotels and dormitories into treatment facilities for sick patients.
-U.S. officials have noted that field hospitals, which are essentially tent facilities that can be rapidly deployed, can only handle a limited number of patients and are less suited to treating highly infectious people who need to be isolated.
-But they can relieve pressure on hospitals by treating patients with illnesses other than the coronavirus.
+But the field hospitals -- to be established in the two U.S. cities hardest hit by the pandemic -- were the latest in a string of deployment announcements that show how the military has moved from planning to the execution of an expanding support role to the U.S. government's domestic coronavirus response effort.
+This includes sending military hospital ships to Los Angeles and New York City and tasking the Army Corps of Engineers to convert hotels and dormitories into treatment facilities for sick patients.
+Tens of thousands of National Guard are eventually expected to be deployed nationwide.

-"Right now I anticipate sending a hospital to Seattle and a hospital to New York City," Esper told a news conference, adding that he had put five expeditionary units on prepare to deploy orders.
-"Once that's confirmed, we will look to sending to other places."
-Esper said he saw the field hospitals filling a gap until the Army Corps of Engineers can get "gyms converted, hotels converted, college dorms converted" into treatment facilities.
+Milley said the Pentagon had issued prepare-to-deploy orders to 10 expeditionary units that could set up field hospitals.
+"What we want to do is make sure that the local communities take care of the coronavirus patient and we can handle the excess capacity that they won't have in terms of trauma ... and other more routine cases," Milley said.

-Esper also announced more security restrictions at the Pentagon, just a day after the military reported the first death from the coronavirus at a Defense Department agency.
-Esper said he has not been tested for the coronavirus but was having his temperature regularly checked.
-He said if U.S. troops show symptoms of infection by the coronavirus, they will be tested.
+Defense Secretary Mark Esper announced more security restrictions at the Pentagon, just a day after the first coronavirus death of an employee at a Defense Department agency.
+Esper said he has not been tested for the coronavirus but has been having his temperature checked.
+U.S. TROOPS HOSPITALIZED

-But as the number of coronavirus cases climbs and military exercises are canceled, Esper said military readiness might be impacted.
 Esper said 133 military personnel had been confirmed with the virus so far.
-"As this virus ramps up and spreads, we'll obviously see more and more impact (on) persons in our ranks," he said.
-"I'm confident that while it may have some impact on readiness, it will not affect our ability to conduct our national security missions, both at home and abroad."
+Milley said 11 of those cases required hospitalization.
+But as the number of infections climb and military exercises are canceled, Esper and Milley both acknowledged military readiness for a potential conflict or crisis could be impacted.

+"Typical military planning, I'm going to assume worst case and that there will be some readiness impact to the military in some capacity," Milley said.
+"I'm just not at a place right now where I can give you an accurate description of what that's going to look like."
+Esper predicted the coronavirus would have "more and more impact" on personnel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)